adamsilver/fdpb/03-Book-A-Flight.md

 It's also not very practical from a design perspective.
 One aspect of design for the web is considering people who use different size screens.
 Responsive design encourages us to design for small and large screens alike.
 Cramming lots of information to a page that can ultimately be accessed on small screens is asking for a challenge.

 Instead, we'll purposely let users focus on a choosing a date without the distraction of, for example, price and availability information.
-We'll give this information to users later on
+We'll give users this information later on in the flow.

 #### Date input

 Before HTML5, we always had to build our own date picker using Javascript.
 We know how hard this is because we just created an autocomplete component.
 Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;have `input type="date"` which to some extent saves us having to design our own component.
 That's not all they're good for:

-- They are performant because they are provided by the browser.
+- They are fast because they are provided by the browser.
 - They are familiar because every website (and native app) will use the same interface.
 - They are accessible by default.
 - Users get improvements and bug fixes as soon as browser vendors release them.

 All of which, give us back time and headspace to solve other, more pressing problems.
-The overused phrase is *don't reinvent the wheel*.
 Here's how the native date input looks on mobile:

 ![Mobile native date control](./images/mobile-date.png)